qnm/oldweb-github-com/_posts/2011-02-25-new-beginnings.md

 New Beginnings
 =====

-I'm testing out Jekyll as an alternative to articleerous.
+I'm testing out Jekyll as an alternative to posterous.
 Let's see how we go.